Women's Work : Featuring work by Christa Stephens and Christine Sullivan

 In the realm of contemporary art, the narratives woven through fiber arts, stitching, and collage have often been sidelined, dismissed as “too decorative” or “not serious enough.”
 Yet, this exhibition, “Women’s Work,” seeks to illuminate the profound and transformative power these mediums hold.
-Curated by Christa Stephens and Cristine Sullivan, this collaborative show highlights the significance of female artistry and the stories embedded in their work.
+Curated by Christa Stephens and Christine Sullivan, this collaborative show highlights the significance of female artistry and the stories embedded in their work.

 Christa Stephens presents her vibrant “Quilt” series, a colorful collection of contemporary mixed-media pieces that pay homage to the generations of women who have utilized quilting as a means of expression, storytelling, and community building.
 Each work in this collection is a celebration of color and form, echoing the intricate patterns of life that women have crafted through their art.
 These pieces remind viewers that what has been traditionally perceived as “women’s work” is, in fact, a vital aspect of our cultural tapestry.

-Cristine Sullivan debuts her new monochrome felt text series, “Like A Girl,” which explores the reclamation of labels—terms like “bitch” and “diva”—that have historically been weaponized to undermine women.
+Christine Sullivan debuts her new monochrome felt text series, “Like A Girl,” which explores the reclamation of labels—terms like “bitch” and “diva”—that have historically been weaponized to undermine women.
 Through this exploration, she aims to challenge the narratives that seek to limit identities and empower a new understanding of strength and resilience.
 Each piece stands as a declaration, a statement of defiance, and an invitation to embrace the complexity of womanhood.

 Set against the backdrop of contemporary socio-political landscapes, particularly in light of Kamala Harris’s presidential loss, this exhibition resonates with urgency.
 It serves as a rallying call for women and marginalized groups to persevere, reminding all that while the journey may be fraught with challenges, history is long, and change is ever-present.